-Just like on Erev Shabbos, it is preferable to refrain from beginning a full meal once the tenth Halachic hour of the day begins (See local calendar), so that one has an appetite to properly enjoy the Yom Tov meal at night.
+Just like on Erev Shabbos, it is preferable to refrain from beginning a full meal once the tenth Halachic hour of the day begins (see local calendar), in order to properly enjoy the Yom Tov meal at night.
+However, one may snack in small quantities.